-В. Court Clerk
+B. Court Clerk

 The court clerk must fulfill all duties impartially and competently.
-Within the role of administratively assisting the court as a whole, the court clerk is responsible for seeing that the court's papers are accurate, orderly and complete.
+Within the role of administratively assisting the court as a whole, the court clerk is responsible for seeing that the court's papers are accurate, orderly, and complete.
 While the clerk's duty is to serve all participants equally in the legal system, the clerk must remain independent of any particular participant.
-This means that the clerk must be as courteous and helpful to defense lawyers as to prosecutors and to defendants as to police officers.
+This means that the clerk must be as courteous and helpful to defense lawyers and defendants as to police officers and prosecutors.
 The clerk must never attempt to influence the outcome of any case.